bitmakerla/estela/docs/bitmaker_cloud/api/local.md

             You can use an [online tool](https://www.base64encode.org/) or in a terminal with `printf "<TEXT>" | base64`.
   - `<ELASTICSEARCH_USERNAME_BASE_64>` and `<ELASTICSEARCH_PASSWORD_BASE_64>`: Enter your Elasticsearch credentials encoded in base64.

-- Apply the setup command, which build and upload the images, and apply all the kubernetes `yaml` files:
+- Apply the setup command, which build and upload the images, and apply all the Kubernetes `yaml` files:
   ```bash
   $ make setup
   ```